University Health Center (UHC)

 - A Walk-In Clinic is available, though waits tend to be longer for walk-in care.
 Walk-in patients are triaged and seen based on urgency.

-- Fees will be assessed if an appointment is not canceled or rescheduled within:
+- Fees will be assessed if an appointment is not cancelled or rescheduled within:

-- The UHC and the University assumes no financial responsibility for care received off campus.
+- The UHC and the University assume no financial responsibility for care received off campus.

 Paying for Your Care